Restart the Terminal to refresh your Path variable

 Awesome!
 That’s pretty great, but what next?
 Why don’t we build some UI?
 Alternatively, you can check out the StereoKit Ink repository, which contains an XR ink-painting application written in about 220 lines of code!
 It’s well commented, and is a good example to pick through.

-And don’t forget to peek in the docs here!
+And don’t forget to peek in the API docs here!
 Most pages contain sample code that illustrates how a particular function or property is used in-context.
 The ultimate goal is to have a sample for 100% of the docs, so if you’re looking for one and it isn’t there, use the ‘Create an Issue’ link at the bottom of the web page to get it prioritized!

 Found an issue with these docs, or have some additional questions?
 Create an Issue on Github!